osic/rally-scenarios/README.md

 GlanceImages.create_and_delete_image  - test if glance can create and delete images.

 # osic-keystone-prime-scenario.json:
-KeystoneBasic.authenticate_user_and_validate_token - Used to authenticate 1 user and token to prime for the osic-keystone-scenario.
+KeystoneBasic.authenticate_user_and_validate_token - Rally task used to authenticate 1 user and token to prime for the osic-keystone-scenario.

 # osic-keystone-scenarion.json
-KeystoneBasic.authenticate_user_and_validate_token - Used to authenticate 20 users and validate their tokens.
+KeystoneBasic.authenticate_user_and_validate_token - Rally task used to authenticate 20 users and validate their tokens.

 # osic-nova-1-server-scenario.json
-NovaServers.boot_server - Used to boot 1 server to prime for the n-server-scenario.
+NovaServers.boot_server - Rally task used to boot 1 server to prime for the n-server-scenario.
 Parameters: flavor_name.

 # osic-nova-n-server-scenario.json
-NovaServers.boot_server - Used to boot a specified number of servers.
+NovaServers.boot_server - Rally task used to boot a specified number of servers.
 Parameters: flavor_name, servers_to_build

 # run_rally.sh
-Used to Initialize database, create a rally deployment, and start the rally task.
+Used to initialize rally database, create a rally deployment, and start the rally task.